asc-kas/unity_document_EN/unity_file.md

     }

     //Gift bag for
-    void OnGetGiftInfo(int propNumber, string msg, GiftBagType type) {
+    void OnGetGiftInfo(int propNumber, string msg, string type) {
-        //PropNumber is the number of props sent down(if it is 0, the prop sent down fails), MSG is the status information , and type is the prop type (gold coin, diamond, others).
+        //PropNumber is the number of props sent down, MSG is the status information (if it is 0, the prop sent down fails), and type is the prop type (Golds, Diamonds, Or other customizations).
     }